CHERISH Events

 Groundbreaking Research in Addiction and Community Engagement: The Power of Team Science in the HEALing Communities Study

 Join HEALing Communities Study researchers, including CHERISH Director Bruce Schackman and CHERISH investigator Alexander Walley, CHERISH Research Affiliate Daniel Feaster , CHERISH Advisory Board member Jeffrey Samet, and additional addiction experts for a day of learning about using team science and community engagement to fight addiction and overdose deaths.
+For the full agenda and details about all sessions and speakers, please visit the HCS New York website.

 December 12, 2024, from 1-3 p.m.
 (ET)